paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/step2.md

 `clear`{{execute}}

-The objective now is to create the single pod deployment service to which we're going to apply Horizontal Pod Autoscaling (HPA).
+The objective now is to create the single pod deployment (and service) to which we're going to apply Horizontal Pod Autoscaling (HPA).
 Also, we'll bind a Kubernetes service to the deployment.

 We'll use the Kubernetes `kubectl run` command to spin up a single pod deployment.
 The pod will have a web server